The Phoenix and the Carpet: Plot

-The Phoenix and the Carpet features depictions of London during the reign of Edward VII.
-At one point, the children and their supernatural bird visit the Phoenix Fire Insurance Company: the egotistical Phoenix assumes that this is a temple dedicated to him and that the insurance executives must be his acolytes.
-The children also have an encounter with two older ruffians, Herb and Ike, who attempt to steal the Phoenix.

 Four of the children (without the Lamb) attend a Christmas pantomime at a theatre in the West End of London, smuggling the Phoenix along inside Robert's coat.
 The Phoenix is so excited by this spectacle that he unintentionally sets fire to the theatre.
 All ends well when the Phoenix magically reverses the damage: no one is harmed, and the theatre remains intact.

 One aspect of The Phoenix and the Carpet that is unusual for children's fantasy fiction is the fact that the magical companion does not treat all the children equally.
 The Phoenix favours Robert, the child who put his egg in the fire, albeit by accident, over his brother Cyril and their sisters.
 This is a mixed privilege, as Robert is lumbered with the duty of smuggling the Phoenix past their parents at inconvenient moments.